-OFHEO must continue to invest in staff development in order to maintain its small size and enable the staff to perform their jobs effectively.
+OFHEO must continue to invest in staff development in order to enable the staff to perform their jobs effectively.
+This is particularly important with OFHEO's small size.
 This investment ensures that staff stay abreast of changes in the Enterprises and in the financial, regulatory, and technological environments in which the Enterprises and OFHEO operate.
 For OFHEO to carry out its mission in regulating large, complex financial institutions with a small staff, the staff must be current in the breadth and depth of the skills they need so that OFHEO can achieve its goals.
 Many positions are unique.
-They are involved with specialized technical models, management of proprietary and technical information, and responsibilities that are distinctive to and necessary for a safety and soundness regulator as envisioned by Congress.
-After conducting individual assessments, OFHEO staff and managers will establish Individual Development Plans (IDPs) as appropriate.
+They are involved with specialized technical models, management of proprietary and technical information, and responsibilities that are distinctive to, and necessary for, a safety and soundness regulator as envisioned by Congress.
+In FY 2002, OFHEO staff and managers established Individual Development Plans (IDPs) for each staff member.
+In FY 2004, managers and staff will review progress and agency needs and update the IDPs as appropriate.